lt20kmph/pmail/README.md

 Before finally sending an email a confirmation screen will be shown.
 On this screen various options are available, but they are presented on the interface.
-On the attachments screen, you can either press q to quit or s to save the attachment to your downloads directory in the configuration file.
+On the attachments screen, you can either press 'q' to quit or 's' to save the attachment to your downloads directory in the configuration file.

 ## Notes